 - High Point awards will be given in each Style/Category

 - Top Ten Over-all Finalists will be recognized in each skill level (DA reserves the right to combine Skill Level Finalists based on the number of Soloists in each skill level).

 - The Top OVER-ALL Solo performance will receive a “Champion” award in each Skill Level.

 - The Top Duo/Trio will receive a High Point Award

 - Specialty Awards will be given in each Awards ceremony including – Judges Choice, Technique, Showmanship, Choreography, and Costume.

-Each Studio Team performer will receive a participation award, and each studio will receive a team trophy with plates denoting each routines adjudication ranking.
+- Each Studio will receive a Team Trophy with plates denoting each routine’s adjudication ranking

-- Specialty Awards will be awarded for each Age Group including – Judges Choice, Technique, Showmanship, Choreography, and Costume
+- Over-All Specialty Awards will be awarded for each Skill Level including – Judges Choice, Technique, Showmanship, Choreography, and Costume

-- Sweepstakes Awarded to the Highest Scoring Studio in Ten or More Routines (top ten scores used for this calculation).
+- Team Sweepstakes Awarded to the Highest Scoring Studio in Ten or more routines (top ten scores used for this calculation).